kzurawel/famicomparty/content/book/03-gettingstarted/index.md

 - A text editor (your choice)
 - An assembler/linker (ca65 and ld65)
-- An emulator (Nintaco)
+- An emulator (Mesen2)
-- A graphics tool that can read/save NES formatted images (NES Lightbox)
+- A graphics tool that can read/save NES formatted images (NEXXT)
 - A music composition tool (FamiStudio)

 ## Text Editor